 #9.
 The National Memorial For Peace & Justice

 Coming in at #9 on our Top Ten List Of The Best Civil Rights Sites In America is the National Memorial For Peace & Justice.

 In 1903, W. E. B. Du Bois prophetically stated: “The problem of the twentieth century is the problem of the color line.”

-To truly understand what he meant and why so many would be willing to risk their lives and their futures for a more perfect union it is important to fully appreciate the injustices which were perpetrated against African-Americans long after Lincoln’s Emancipation Proclamation and the 13th, 14th & 15th Amendments had become the laws of the land.
+To truly understand what he meant and why so many would be willing to risk their lives and their futures for a more perfect union it is important to comprehend the injustices which were perpetrated against African-Americans long after the 13th, 14th & 15th Amendments had become the laws of the land.

 Confronting The Legacy Of Racial Terror